RESOStandards/transport/web-api-add-edit.md

 </edmx:Edmx>
 ```

-Note that the _Lookup Resource_ is used in the examples as well, so single- and multi-valued enumerations have types `Edm.String` and `Collection(Edm.String)`.
+Note that the _Lookup Resource_ is used in the examples above, so single- and multi-valued enumerations have types `Edm.String` and `Collection(Edm.String)`.

-## Representations
+## Responses and Representations
-Different responses are allowed for create (POST) or update (PATCH) actions.
+More than one response format is allowed for create (POST) and update (PATCH) actions.
 * Servers MAY support returning the representation of the updated record with the response, minimal responses with only headers and no payload, or both.
 * Clients MAY request either response type with the use of the `Prefer` header.
 Note that the server may not support the given `Prefer` header, so clients should expect either `representation` or `minimal` responses.
 * If the server supports returning the representation, then it MUST indicate this in the `Preference-Applied` header by showing that the preference was applied.